mitre/tmnt/docs/source/installation.rst

   conda create --name TMNT -c conda-forge python=3 pip numpy==1.17.0

-In some cases, the conda-forge versions will run into SSL timeouts.
+In some cases, the conda-forge versions may run into SSL timeouts.
 If the above command returns a HTTP 000 CONNECTION FAILED message, it is suggested to run the command again after disabling SSL as follows::